Last Updated on September 28, 2022 by Admin

-It can be hard to know which area is best when you think about where to go for your next travel nursing assignment.
+Knowing which area is best can be hard when considering where to go for your next travel nursing assignment.
 With so many options in healthcare for a travel nurse, you might not want to choose the first place to travel that comes along.
 And that’s understandable.
-It’s essential to do some research into what each area has to offer and decide for yourself which nurse jobs will be the best fit.
-If you are looking for a new adventure this year, some of the top places for travel nursing jobs in California.
+It’s essential to research what each area offers and decide which nurse jobs will be the best fit.
+If you are looking for a new adventure this year, here are some of the top locations for travel nursing jobs in California.

 There are many benefits to being a travel nurse.
 You’ll have the satisfaction of helping people, and you’ll have good job security.
-In addition, travel nursing provides for guaranteed shifts at a higher pay with the bonus of exploring a new city as often as one wants, generally 13-weeks at a time but ranging anywhere from 13 – 28 weeks.
+In addition, travel nursing provides guaranteed shifts at a higher pay with the bonus of exploring a new city as often as one wants, generally 13 weeks at a time but ranging anywhere from 13 to 28 weeks.

 Travel nurses perform any nursing function, usually substituting for staff nurses or supplementing short-term increases in nurse staffing needs.
 A travel RN generally averages $2,400 per week ($9,600 monthly), with the pay varying widely by credentials, experience, specialty, location, and stipend.
 Placements can be planned or may come as needed.

 Travel nursing is demanding work.
-At ESP Personnel, we work with you to balance your employment with your life outside of work so you can be at your best in delivering high-quality, compassionate healthcare.
-We work to create relationships and work opportunities that allow you to have a better level of control over when and where you work.
-And we work hard to ensure we secure top-paying assignments for our travel nursing personnel.
+At ESP Personnel, we work with you to balance your employment with your life outside of work so you can deliver high-quality, compassionate healthcare at your best.
+We create relationships and work opportunities that give you better control over when and where you work.
+And we work hard to secure top-paying assignments for our travel nursing personnel.

 Why it’s Important for a Travel RN to Do Your Research